AISaturdaysLagos/Cohort8-Maathai/README.md

 Open your web browser and visit the provided link to interact with the customer churn prediction app.

 ## Acknowledgments
+ Receive  heartfelt gratitude to the following individuals whose support and guidance have been invaluable throughout the journey of completing this project:

+Foutse Yueghoh - Your mentorship and insightful feedback were instrumental in shaping the direction of this research.
+Your patience and encouragement sustained ous through the challenges.

 ## Contact
 The project maintainer can be reached through this contact: 08104695515 and email: seyeoyelayo@gmail.com.